ClintFrancis/clintfrancis.github.io/_posts/2018-05-31-introduction-to-ai.md

 The term “artificial intelligence” is often misused.
 To avoid any confusion over what AI means, it’s worth clarifying its scope and definition.

 >  _AI is Intelligence demonstrated by machines, in contrast to the natural intelligence (NI) displayed by humans and other animals.
-In computer science AI research is defined as the study of "intelligent agents": any device that perceives its environment and takes actions that maximize its chance of successfully achieving its goals.
+In computer science AI research is defined as the study of "intelligent agents": any device that perceives its environment and takes actions that maximise its chance of successfully achieving its goals.
 Colloquially, the term "artificial intelligence" is applied when a machine mimics "cognitive" functions that humans associate with other human minds, such as "learning" and "problem solving"_.

 <sup>[Artificial intelligence | Wikipedia](https://en.wikipedia.org/wiki/Artificial_intelligence)
 </sup>